-White House cancels Obama meeting with Philippines leader
+Philippines leader curses Obama; meeting canceled

 Obama instead will meet on Tuesday with President Park Geun-hye of South Korea.

-Duterte went on to blame the US for causing the unrest on the southern Philippines Island of Mindanao.
+Duterte also blamed the United States for causing the unrest on the southern Philippines island of Mindanao.

 "As a matter of fact, we inherited this problem from the United States," he said.
 "Why?
 Because they invaded this country and made us their subjugated people.
-Everybody has a terrible record of extra-judicial killing.
+Everybody has a terrible record of extrajudicial killing.
 Why make an issue about fighting crime?"

 He added: "Look at the human rights of America along that line.
 The way they treat the migrants there."

-In response, Obama suggested earlier Monday his planned meeting with Duterte may not go forward.
+In response, Obama suggested earlier Monday his planned meeting with Duterte might not go forward.

-"I always want to make sure if I'm having a meeting that it's productive and we're getting something done," Obama said during his news conference.
+"I always want to make sure if I'm having a meeting that it's productive and we're getting something done," Obama said during a news conference.

 "If and when we have a meeting, this is something that is going to be brought up," Obama said, referring to the Philippines' controversial record of combating drug crime since Duterte took office earlier this year.